jbirddog/blue/README.md

 ## TODOs

+1. Add ip, ip! opcodes
+1. Add lit
 1. Allow nesting [ ]
+   1. [ needs to write a lit _ ip! that ] fills in
+      1. May want a litb _ jmp to save bytes later
+   1. When nested, inner [ ] should not be compiled on each call to the outer
-   1. Update assert custom ops in tests
+   1. Update assert custom op in tests
 1. Migrate ops to stack push/pop2
 1. Bring back stack bounds checking
 1. Add more ops to make defining a custom op less verbose/brittle